Disordered Eating Habits vs Eating Disorder – Do You Need Treatment?

 For example, once you’ve reached your goal weight, you may find that it’s not as satisfactory as you had hoped and inevitably set a lower goal.
 Step by step, you could end up walking straight into disaster without ever being aware of it.

 Or perhaps you are an emotional eater.
 You overeat when you feel upset, anxious, lonely, or stressed.
-In time, those habits could become so obsessive that you’re in real danger of developing binge eating disorder or bulimia nervosa.
+In time, those habits could become so automatic that you’re in real danger of developing binge eating disorder or bulimia nervosa.

 Don’t take it lightly!
 The road to an eating disorder is a slippery slope.